wiseman-timelord/Rpg-Gradio-Gguf/README.md

 ### Models
 Here is some info about the modesls...
 - Text model: [Qwen3-4b-Z-Image-Turbo-AbliteratedV1](https://huggingface.co/mradermacher/Qwen3-4b-Z-Image-Turbo-AbliteratedV1-GGUF).
 This gives you your uncensored RPG brain, and creates quality prompt for image generation.
 - Image model: [Z-Image-Turbo-GGUF](https://huggingface.co/vantagewithai/Z-Image-Turbo-GGUF).
 This enables image generation.
-- SafeTensors - [Link1 ae.safetensors](https://huggingface.co/Comfy-Org/z_image_turbo/resolve/main/split_files/vae/ae.safetensors?download=true) or [Link2 ae.safetensors](https://huggingface.co/black-forest-labs/FLUX.1-dev/resolve/main/ae.safetensors?download=true)], this is downloaded by the installer, and automatically copied to same folder as Image model if the the Image model is not in `.\models`.
-Needs this for Z-Image to work, even though Image model is GGUF.

 ### Install and Use
 - Instructions for installation...